KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 ---
 ## Create a module in VBA
+A VBA module is where you can create and save functions.
+Developers use modules to group related functions together.

 1. Go to [Developer] > [Visual Basic] to open VBA Integrated Development Environment.

     ![VBA_IDE](https://github.com/KevinSCLin/Kevin-Vlad-Test-Docs/blob/gh-pages/assets/images/VBA_IDE.PNG?raw=true)